SliTaz-official/cookutils/doc/receipts-v2.md

 readelf -d /path/to/file | grep NEEDED
 ```

-You can check dependencies of entire package using the command:
+You can check dependencies of an entire package using the command:

 ```bash
 cook package_name --deps